charleslbryant/going-agile/deploying.md

 ###Before Agile

 The database deployment automation task scripts are written in NAnt.
 The deployment server runs the NAnt file and calls a target to orchestrate the deployment process.
-This is a high level overview of the workflow:
+This is a high level overview of the work flow:

 - Configure master database connection string.
 - Create objects for each database included in a text file that has each database on a new line.